siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-cypress/overview.md

 ### Version 1.0.1

-* Initial Release with Implementation of XML/JSON parsing support for cypress.
+* Initial release with implementation of XML/JSON parsing support for Cypress testing framework.

 |Back to ...||Latest Version|Cypress |||
 | :---: | :---: | :---: | :---: | :---: | :---: |